aman2025/xmen.copilot/README.md

 # AI Productivity Assistant
+### Enhance X-MEN by integrating a copilot feature, using function calling to significantly boost its intelligence and capabilities

-    This project is a Next.js application that implements an AI-powered productivity assistant similar to Office 365 Copilot, using the Mistral AI API.
+    This project is a Next.js application that implements an AI-powered productivity assistant, using the Mistral AI API.

     ## Tech Stack